My Fabry Disease

 Non-classical

 The non-classical form of Fabry is also called late-onset.
 This is because symptoms occur when a person is older, without any of the typical childhood symptoms.
-This form of the illness occurs when a person has enough enzyme activity to produce a slower progression of the disease.
+This form of the condition occurs when a person has enough enzyme activity to produce a slower progression of the disease.